 - 1. Stop completely on the shoulder of the road. - 2.
-Check both directions for traffic. - Crossing near a blind corner or intersection is dangerous; don't do it. - 4.
-Drive straight across to the opposite shoulder. - 5.
-Take into account that your ATV could stall while crossing; give yourself and your passenger enough time to get off the road. - 6.
-You have to assume that oncoming cars don't see you, and if they do, they won't be able to predict your actions. - 7.
-It's illegal to cross public roads in some places.
+Check both directions for traffic.

+- 3. Crossing near a blind corner or intersection is dangerous; don't do it. - 4.
+Drive straight across to the opposite shoulder. - Take into account that your ATV could stall while crossing; give yourself enough time to get off the road. - You have to assume that oncoming cars don't see you, and if they do, they won't be able to predict your actions. - It's illegal to cross public roads in some places.
 Know your local laws.

-Cold Weather Driving
+Driving In Cold Weather